Soccer mom

-Soccer mom is a term that broadly refers to an American, Canadian, or Australian, middle-class, suburban woman who spends a significant amount of her time transporting school-age children to youth sporting events or other activities (whether or not they are soccer related).
+A soccer mom is typically an American, Canadian, or Australian middle-class, suburban woman who spends a significant amount of her time transporting school-age children to youth sporting events or other activities (whether or not they are soccer-related).
 It came into widespread use during the 1996 United States presidential election and over time has come to take on an unfavorable connotation.